 Lag bolts (AKA lag screws) are pointed bolts with screw threads and are set into pre-drilled holes through the logs.
-They are best used with washers to spread the load and prevent crushing of the wood fibers.
-Lag bolts are very strong and will pull the logs together.
+They are best used with washers to spread the load and prevent the crushing of the wood fibers.
+Lag bolts are very strong and will pull the logs together

-• Threaded rod: Through-bolts (AKA all-thread) that run through the entire log wall vertically.
+Through-bolts (AKA all-thread) that run through the entire log wall vertically.
 Threaded rod is often used to help with settling issues with springs that automatically maintain pressure on the logs to keep them tight.
-They are a maintenance item that needs to be tightened by the homeowner as the logs dry and shrink.
+They are a cabin maintenance item that needs to be tightened by the homeowner as the logs dry and shrink.

-Although they look thin and fragile log screws are heat-treated for superior strength.
+Although they look thin and fragile, log screws are heat-treated for superior strength.
 If you need to remove them to change the position of a log it's possible to simply reverse the drill and back them out.
-Log screws come in many different lengths and can be used to tie together beams and engineered lumber.
+Log screws come in many different lengths and can be used to tie together beams and engineered lumber.14"log screw

 There are many different log cabin building systems that utilize their own proprietary fasteners for logs and if you are buying a log home kit it’s best to use their recommendations.
 If you plan to build your own log cabin, the fastest and strongest fasteners are the log screws.